irfanchahyadi/Scraping-Manga/README.md

 # Scraping-Manga
-Scrape manga with python + BeautifulSoup
+Scrape manga with python + BeautifulSoup with nice looking web gui

 ## Setting Environment (optional)
 Ignore this step if you dont want to use virtual environment